kelvinz/code-notes/courses/spark_docs.md

 *Delay Value Patch*
 In Spark AR Studio, a unit of execution is known as a frame.
 One frame covers the entire execution cycle, from the input to the final output.
 A set of inputs are processed to produce a set of outputs, for example an image or sound.

+The Delay Value patch delays the given input by one frame, outputting the input value from the previous frame, onto the next frame.
+This means you can take the output of a patch and connect it to a patch that’s connected before it in your graph.

+This cyclical relationship, enabled by the Delay Value patch, isn't normally possible in the Patch Editor.
+	initial value + value => reciever